Richard Trumka, longtime president of AFL-CIO, dies at 72

 “The labor movement, the AFL-CIO and the nation lost a legend today,” the AFL-CIO said.
 “Rich Trumka devoted his life to working people, from his early days as president of the United Mine Workers of America to his unparalleled leadership as the voice of America’s labor movement.”

-Further details of Trumka’s death, including the cause and where he died, were not immediately available.

-Senate Majority Leader Chuck Schumer announced Trumka’s death from the Senate floor.
-“The working people of America have lost a fierce warrior at a time when we needed him most,” he said.

-President Joe Biden called Trumka a close friend who was “more than the head of AFL-CIO.”
-He said he spoke with Trumka’s widow and son on Thursday.
+President Joe Biden eulogized Trumka from the White House and said the labor leader had died of a heart attack while on a camping trip with his son and grandkids.
+He said he spoke with Trumka’s widow and son earlier in the day.

+“He wasn’t just a great labor leader.
+He was a friend,“ Biden told reporters Thursday.
+“He was someone I could confide in, and you knew, whatever he said he would do, he would do.”

 A burly man with thick eyebrows and a bushy mustache, Trumka was the son and grandson of coal miners.
 He was born in 1949 in the small southwest Pennsylvania town of Nemacolin and worked for seven years in the mines before earning an accounting degree from Penn State and then a law degree from Villanova University.

 Trumka was tough and combative, a throwback to an old guard of union leaders from the labor movement’s heyday.
-But he rose in a distinctly different era, as union membership declined and labor’s political power dwindled.
-He often focused on making the case for unions to the white working class who have turned away from Democrats.
+But he rose in a distinctly different era, as union membership declined and labor struggled to retain political power.
+He often focused on making the case for unions to the white, blue collar workers who had turned away from Democrats — and speaking bluntly to them.

-He met with then-President Donald Trump but also forcefully criticized him, calling Trump a “fraud” who had deceived the working class.

-Trump shot back, criticizing Trumka as ineffectual.
-“No wonder unions are losing so much,” Trump tweeted.
+Trumka met with President Donald Trump on trade and health care issues, but their relationship remained contentious.
+He called Trump a “fraud” who had deceived the working class.
+Trump shot back by criticizing Trumka as ineffectual.
+“No wonder unions are losing so much,” Trump tweeted in 2019.

 At times, Trumka challenged blue-collar workers to confront their own prejudices, including a forceful denunciation of racism in the union ranks during Barack Obama’s first winning campaign for the White House.